turingschool/front-end-curriculum/lessons/module-1/html-1.md

 ### Planning a Layout

-In your groups, use the following semantic HTML tags to create the basic structure of this newspaper on your chart paper.
+In your groups, use the following semantic HTML tags to create the basic structure of a twitter profile on your chart paper.
 Click the links below to read the docs for each HTML element.  (notice they all send you to the MDN docs).
 Think about which elements are most fitting and how it could be used to create the basic structure of the page.

 Recommended starting point: Mark up the hard copy of the image with the elements you would use for each part, then consider the ordering/nesting necessary to achieve that as you write your HTML on the chart paper.